Slack 22.06.25

 Bug fixes

 - Fixed: When loading messages containing a lot of custom emoji, the app was sometimes getting overexcited to the point of paralysis.
-We have calmed the app down and this should no longer happen.
+We have chilled the app out, and this should no longer happen.
 Emoji away.

 Slack 19.11.20